-As a result of the January 1, 2019 termination, on that date, the Company recorded a net deferred tax asset of \$1,965,947, by a credit to income tax expense, for temporary differences between the financial reporting and the income tax basis of property and equipment, reserve for bad debts, and deferred compensation.
-The deferred tax asset related to deferred compensation is \$76,177.
+As a result of the January 1, 2019, termination, the Company recorded a net deferred tax asset of \$1,965,947, by a credit to income tax expense, for temporary differences between the financial reporting and the income tax basis of property and equipment, reserve for bad debts, and deferred compensation.
+The deferred tax asset related to deferred compensation was \$76,177.